graphology/graphology/specs/proposition3.md

 * *type* `string` [`mixed`]: Type of the graph.
 One of `directed`, `undirected` or `mixed`.
 * *map* `boolean` [`false`]: Should the graph accept references as keys like a `Map`?
 * *multi* `boolean` [`true`]: Should the graph accept parallel edges.
-* *edgeIdGenerator* `function`: Function the graph will use to generate edges' added through the #.addSingleEdge method.
+* *edgeIdGenerator* `function`: Function the graph will use to generate edges' added through the #.addSingleEdge method (probably a uuid system by default).
 * *hashDelimiter* `string`: String delimiter used to compose string hashes when required.

 #### Facet naming